Romulo-Peres/Romulo-Peres/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Peres &nbsp; }</h1>

 Hey!
 My name is Rômulo Peres.
 I’m a computer enthusiast dedicated to software engineering and exploring the inner workings of computers.
-My interests extend to games, music, and hacking.
+My interests extend to games, music, and hardware.
 When it comes to programming languages, C is my absolute favorite because of its power and low-level control over hardware and memory.

 <h1>Some good repositories that you could like</h1>